blub-/ikvm-maven-plugin/README.md

 # ikvm-maven-plugin

+# This plugin is a fork from samskivert/ikvm-maven-plugin.

 This Maven plugin runs IKVM on a collection of Java jar files (defined by the dependencies in the POM that includes this plugin).

-The primary itch it scratches is to generate DLLs for use by the iOS backend of the [PlayN] cross-platform game development library, but it should in theory be usable for incorporating IKVM into any Maven build.
+The primary itch it scratches is to generate DLLs for use by any Windows System.
+This branch was changed to work fine without Mono (Open Source Framework for .NET applications: http://www.mono-project.com/).

 It defines a `dll` packaging type and generates a `dll` artifact.